A list will do you good and keep your brain sane

 I love my list.
 I think I always have because I have always had a fast-moving mind.
 Ideas flow in and out often.
 Things I want to do, or need to do hang around the periphery of my mind daily.

 These “things” aren’t always important.
 They aren’t always necessary.
 And they don’t always get done right “now”.
 But leaving them floating in my mind only serves to drive me completely crazy.
-So I put them on my list because I know a list will do you good and keep your brain sane!
-And definitely a little bit more calm and organized.
+So I put them on my list because I know it’s more effective to see what I need to do instead of think of what I need to do.
+A list will do you good!
+And definitely keep you bit more calm and organized.

 And a list does so much more than that!

 You might even find you aren’t late or don’t lose your keys.
-Or find you get dinner made most evenings and you have an overall sense of calm – not chaos – in your mind and body.
+Or find you get dinner made most evenings — with an overall sense of calm – not chaos – in your mind and body.

 It’s amazing what giving your mind a break will do for your life.